ngageoint/color-js/README.md

 ### About ###

-[Color](http://ngageoint.github.io/color-js/) is a javascript library providing color representation with support for hex, RBG, arithmetic RBG, HSL, and integer colors.
+Color-js is a javascript library providing color representation with support for hex, RBG, arithmetic RBG, HSL, and integer colors.

 ### Build and Installation ###